davidchenlee/MESOscope/README.md

 - I detected that, when the FPGA resets at the end of the code, the shutter #2 is triggered.
 I see a small voltage on the scope, like ~50mV that seems to be enough to trigger the shutter

 ### Hardware
+- cover up the entire the emission path
+- realign the dichroic and rescanner mounts.
+Fine tune the galvo parameters
 - calibrate Fidelity
 - Screw down the PMT16X
 - Test cooling down the PMT16X